Hi, I’m Adam

 EyeWall

-The Eyeballs were handcrafted by Chelsea, where each eye was a new experiment using paints, papers, pigments, pearlescence and more to achieve unique effects.
+The Eyeballs were handcrafted by Chelsea - each eye was a new experiment using paints, papers, pigments, pearlescence and more to achieve unique effects.
 The eyeballs were then machined to fit 3D-printed mechanisms.

 Will Cogley of Nilheim Mechatronics provided the STL files and original design that we edited, mangled, and redesigned to fit the needs of this project.